reshmabidikar/slate/source/includes/_account.md

 **Returns**

-Returns a overdue state object.
+If successful, returns a status code of 200 and an overdue state object.

 ## Blocking State

 As part of the entitlement features, Kill Bill provides an abstraction to include `BlockingState` events into the per `Account` event stream.
-The main idea is to allow to modify billing -- e.g pause a specific subscription, all subscriptions, ... -- or the entitlement state -- disable service associated with a given subscription.
+The main idea is to allow billing to be modified, such as by pausing a specific subscription or all subscriptions, and to allow modification of the entitlement state, such as by disabling the service associated with a given subscription.
 The [entitlement internal documentation](http://docs.killbill.io/latest/entitlement_subsystem.html) provides some overview of the mechanism.
 Blocking states are mostly manipulated from inside Kill Bill core, but the functionality is exposed through the API, with the caveat that it is an advanced feature and can lead to unintented behavior if not used properly.

 Note that the term `BlockingState` seems to indicate that something will be blocked, and this can certainly be the case, but not necessarily; actually the attributes
 `isBlockChange`, `isBlockEntitlement`, `isBlockBilling` will drive this behavior.
 These flags are always considered on a per blocking state `service`, regardless of the state name.
-For instance, consider the following two scenarii:
+For instance, consider the following two scenarios:

 * Scenario 1
   * T1: Service A, State S1, isBlockBilling=true, isBlockEntitlement=false